gaiaverse/selectionfunctions/docs/index.rst

 selectionfunctions documentation
 ====================================

-:code:`dustmaps` provides a unified interface for several 2D and 3D maps of interstellar dust reddening and extinction.
+:code:`selectionfunctions` provides a unified interface for the selection functions of several major astronomical surveys.
+This module is entirely derivative of the excellent :code:`dustmaps` package by Gregory M. Green.

 To get started, take a look at :doc:`installation` and :doc:`examples`.
-To see a list of all available maps, take a look at :doc:`maps`.
+To see a list of all available selection functions, take a look at :doc:`selectionfunctions`.
 For a complete reference to the API, see :doc:`modules`.

-If you make use of :code:`dustmaps` in your research, please cite `Green (2018) <https://doi.org/10.21105/joss.00695>`_::
+If you make use of :code:`selectionfunctions` in your research, please cite `Green (2018) <https://doi.org/10.21105/joss.00695>`_::

     @ARTICLE{2018JOSS....3..695M,